GuJEMSAdTech/gujemsiossdk/README.md

 50 pixels in height on iPhone/iPod and 90 pixels on iPad.

-#### show ads from the facebook audience network

-Due to a bug in the facebook audience network library it is not possible to receive facebook ads in a request containing multiple possible ad sizes.
-The workaround is to call the above mentioned `- (void)allowSmartBannersOnly` method on the `GUJAdViewContext` which will then only add the smart banner size to the request and voilà the facebook ad will show up!

 #### add an optional content URL for further targeting

 You can add an optional content URL on the `GUJAdViewContext` to be used in the the DFP request.